9999years/new.becca.ooo/content/hugo.md

 +++
-title="A Gentle Introduction to Hugo"
+title="A Gentle Introduction to Hugo" description="Feel intimidated by Hugo?
+Start here, where the basics come first."
 +++

 This website is built with [Hugo], a “static site generator,” or a very